-(a) Any party may request dismissal of all or part of an appeal by motion pursuant to HER 3.17.

-(b) When the issuing Department withdraws the decision or action being appealed, the appeal becomes moot and shall be dismissed.
+- (a) An appeal may be dismissed without a hearing if the Hearing Examiner determines that it fails to state a claim for which the Hearing Examiner has jurisdiction to grant relief, or it is without merit on its face, or frivolous. - (b) Any party may request dismissal of all or part of an appeal by motion pursuant to HER 3.17. - (bc) When the issuing Department withdraws the decision or action being appealed, the appeal becomes moot and shall be dismissed.